queuemail/docs-and-examples/features-dataretention.md

 Due to traceability reasons, we do not remove any email address (until system delete them [depending on your plan](api-limitations.md)).

+If you are looking for total privacy, we suggest that you use your own database by [contracting a professional plan with us](api-limitations.md).

 Please, read our [private policy](legal-privatepolicy.md) for more info about data privacy.